TimboKZ/Ruby-CodingCurriculum/group-x-ruby/docs/challenge-1/built-in-methods.md

 #The Core API

 In order to make thing easier for us, Ruby comes equipped with a vast amount of built-in functions (or methods).
-As you may have noticed when you were learning about Arrays(hyperlink leads to Array page here), there are things you can do such as append another element to the end of the array or get an element out of the array.
+As you may have noticed when you were learning about [Arrays](arrays.md), there are things you can do such as append another element to the end of the array or get an element out of the array.
 For example:

     an_array = [1,2,3,4,5]
     puts an_array